Can't Play/Read/Decode DVD? Solve It in 5 Minutes!

 Step 3: Right click on the adaptor and click on update.
 This will launch the update driver software wizard, which presents two options: Search automatically for updated driver software and Browse my computer for driver software.

 Step 4: Pick an arbitrary one, and click Next, then wait while the wizard completes the installation.

 There is no guarantee that installing a codec and updating display driver will solve "can't decode DVD" error.
 If you still cannot decode and play DVD on Windows Media Player or Windows DVD Player, it might be an issue of DVD drive.
 You can buy another DVD drive to make your DVD disc recognizable, but it will cost you $40 or so.
 Given that, why not choose a cheaper and easier solution to fix "can't decode DVD" error?

-Possible Solution 3: Use 5KPlayer to Play DVD without DVD Decoding Error - No Need to Install DVD Decoder+.
+Part 4: Use 5KPlayer to Play DVD without DVD Decoding Error

 As above, installing DVD decoder may not be vaild to make your DVD playable.
 However, you need some Windows DVD decoder checkup utility to determine whether a DVD decoder is successfully installed on your Windows XP/7/8.1/10 computer and whether the decoder is seamlessly compatible with your Windows Media Player.
 And there are so many compatibility issues between players and DVD decoders, some of which are not even safe enough.
 It would be fantastic to play DVDs without downloading and installing any DVD decoder (pack).
 It is easier than you think!